 Green hydrogen is the only 100% renewable hydrogen production methods.
 It does not rely on natural gas, but instead uses (green) electricity in electrolysis technologies such as mature alkaline or the newly developed PEM technology.

-Our hydrogen point of view visualizes the different production methods for grey, blue, and green hydrogen.
+Our hydrogen point of view visualises the different production methods for grey, blue, and green hydrogen.

 Read more on the developments of different production sources and methods of hydrogen in this article.
 The hydrogen rainbow is slowly turning from grey to blue and green, uncertain what colors it will reflect in the future.
 Hydrogen is here to stay.

 Hydrogen will have the most impact in sectors that are hard to electrify and where the technology and infrastructure constraints can be overcome.
 In mobility, long-haul trucking will have the most potential because its energy to weight ratio is superior to that of batteries.
 Synthetic hydrocarbon fuels, produced with hydrogen, will enable the decarbonisation of aviation and marine transport, but only beyond 2040.
 In the same period, we will also see hydrogen in power generation taking a small role, to enable the further integration of intermittent power generation.